orphiceye/ollama-auxrng/README.md

 ### 2) Ensure that filesystem permissions allow the device to be read

-On many Linux distros, the user that will serve Llama needs to be added to the `dialout` group so that Llama can read from the serial device:
+On many Linux distros, the user that will serve Ollama needs to be added to the `dialout` group so that Ollama can read from the serial device:

 ```bash
 sudo usermod -aG dialout "$USER"